bzamanbd/FastAPI-Postgresql-CRUD/readme.md

 # FastAPI Basic CRUD Project with Postgresql

 ## Description
-This is a FastAPI project that demonstrates how to create a simple API and CRUD Operation with Postgresql.
+This is a FastAPI project that demonstrates how to create a simple API and CRUD Operation with PostgreSQL.

 ## Installation
 1. Clone the repository: `git clone https://github.com/your_username/your_project.git`